 Born in Tehran in 1962, Shahroudi has lived in Germany since 1990.
-She is both a visual artist working in a variety of media, and a poet writing in Farsi and German.
-Shahroudi sees her oeuvre as a "hyperlink" between visual and literary media.
+She is both a visual artist working in a variety of media:sculpture, drawing, painting, photography, video and computer.
+Her work indeed functions like a series of hyperlinks between art and text, between tradition and technology.

-Her two artist books from the series the book in book (2001-7), are hand painted on fabric.
-They are, in fact, anomalies to the tradition of western book art.
+Her two artist books from the series The Book in Book, 2001-2007, are hand painted on fabric.
 Each is unique, referring back to the pre-Gutenberg traditions of illuminated manuscripts and to classical Persian miniatures.
-Both books are filled with the images of women veiled in the traditional (and more recently controversial) Iranian chador.
+Both books are filled with the images of women veiled in the traditional Iranian chador.
 Shahroudi's use of different fabrics for the book's pages, with their opacity or transparency, challenges our preconceived cultural notions both in terms of material substance and subject matter.
-By cutting away parts of pages, she creates in her own words "windows and doors" within the artwork.1
+By cutting away parts of pages, she creates in her own words "windows and doors" within the artwork.
 In contrast to the mechanically produced artwork or book, which according to Benjamin's dictum, loses its 'aura' through mass production, the uniqueness of Shahroudi's hand-made books in effect loads them with a special 'aura' similar to that of a relic or fetish.
-She sees the artwork as "an object which functions as a carrier of meaning."2
+She sees the artwork as "an object which functions as a carrier of meaning."